Best and Cheapest Motorcycle Insurance in Washington: Companies, Coverage Options and Cost in 2022

 - The motorcycle insurance company you choose - get 3+ quotes to find the best price for your needs

 What are the motorcycle insurance coverage options in Washington?

 Many motorcycle insurance coverage options work in the same way that car insurance coverage does.
 If you’re leasing or financing your bike, you’ll likely be required by your lender to purchase collision and comprehensive protection in addition to any other coverages required by the state of Washington.

 Most motorcycle insurance companies in WA State offer the following coverages:

 - Liability insurance: Liability coverage is now a required motorcycle insurance coverage in Washington.
-There are two forms of liability coverage: bodily injury liability and property damage liability.
+There are two forms of liability coverage: bodily injury liability coverage and property damage liability coverage.

 - Bodily injury liability covers injury or death to other people in an accident that you caused while on your motorcycle.